 Many popular photo editing apps, including Snapseed, VSCO, Afterlight, PhotoToaster and Filterstorm Neue, have a vignette tool.
 There are also some dedicated vignetting apps, such as Final Touch, that are specifically designed for adding vignettes to your images.

-In this tutorial we’ll be using the vignette tool in Snapseed.
+In this tutorial, we’ll be using the vignette tool in the Snapseed photo editing app.
 It’s very easy to use, with plenty of flexibility